 - This area of Washington gets wet, and Narada Falls will mist you.
 Bring that rain jacket.

-Submitted by Erika Bisbocci of Erika’s Travels
+Recommended by: Erika Bisbocci of Erika’s Travels

 Though Myrtle Falls isn’t the biggest or most dramatic waterfall in Washington, its setting below the towering snow-capped peak of Mount Rainier is certainly among the most scenic.